 An Academic Turn Around

-D’aja Washington always excelled in school.
+D’aja always excelled in school.
 But when her father left and her mother’s hours were cut at work, she went from a gifted and talented student to barely making her classes.

 When the lights of their apartment were finally turned off due to failure to pay their electric bill, Danyell broke down and called Gracewood.
 Danyell, 17-year-old D’aja, and Danyell’s three boys (ages 4, 3 and 1) moved into Gracewood in September of 2011.